People at all different stages of their freelance careers turn their noses up at Upwork, and for the most part, they do it for the wrong reasons.

 Take me for example.
 I’m a writer.
 I also know enough WordPress to run circles around most of my clients.
 I’m not good with WordPress by ANY means, but for my clients who have established sites that just need some tweaks, could I help them out and charge them for it?
 Sure!…but there are certain levels of writing that I simply will not get to if I’m spread across two worlds, trying to keep up.

-Pick one skill, get good at it.
+Pick one skill.
+Figure out what about that skill sells to clients and get good at it.
 Get great at it.
 Leave the rest for outside your freelance life.

 Another example to open that point up a little…I know a lot of people out there want to build a career writing on social justice and racism.
 That’s deeply important.
 However, just because something is important or right doesn’t mean it’s in demand or profitable (somewhat of a good thing, but that’s a conversation for another day.)